 Hot Off the Press

-The Water Authority began work in September 2017 to reline a regional water pipeline, which will extend its service life by 50 to 75 years.
+The Water Authority began work in September 2017 to reline a regional wholesale water pipeline, which will extend its service life by 75 years or more.
 The pipeline traverses the western portion of San Diego County from the Riverside County border to Sweetwater Reservoir.
 The section of pipeline to be relined extends from Lake Murray in the north to Sweetwater Reservoir in the south.
 It serves the Helix Water District and Sweetwater Authority and traverses portions of Baltimore Drive and Spring Street in La Mesa and the unincorporated communities of Spring Valley and La Presa.
 A total of 4.3 miles of pipeline will be relined.
-Construction completion is scheduled for summer 2018
+Construction completion is scheduled for summer 2018.

 For an overview of the relining process, watch this video: